Black Springs, New South Wales: Population

 In the 2016 Census, there were 225 people in Black Springs.
 77.7% of people were born in Australia and 85.8% of people only spoke English at home.

 Climate

-On account of its high elevation and windward position about the ranges, Black Springs features a cool oceanic climate (Cfb) with mild, stormy summers and cold, wet winters with moderate to heavy snowfall from June to September; seldom in other months.
+On account of its high elevation and windward position about the ranges, Black Springs features a cool oceanic climate (Cfb) with mild, stormy summers and cold, wet winters with moderate to heavy snowfall from June to September, sometimes occurring in the late spring months.